A Complete Guide to Split Testing Your Pricing Strategy

 There are a number of ways in which you can split test your pricing for your ecommerce store.

-- Establish Your Pricing Factors
+1. Establish Your Pricing Factors

 Decide which particular components of your pricing strategy you wish to test.
 This applies to the initial price, special offers, discounts, or any other marketing strategies.
 Select factors and metrics that support your company's goals.
-For instance, you can play with various bundling strategies if your objective is to raise average order value (AOV).
+For instance, you can play with various bundling strategies if your goal is to raise average order value (AOV).

-- Choose Items for Inspection
+2. Choose Items for Inspection

 Choose products that are appropriate for A/B testing.
 Take into account recently introduced products, underperforming ones, and those for which you are not fully certain of the best price.